VladUsatii/gemcoin/README.md

 A Turing-complete, general-purpose blockchain.
 Gas fees are dumb, so we switched to electric.

+**In newbie terms** : A hive-mind computer, where every computer, as long as it does the work, can participate in making decisions for the network.
+Each computer in the hive-mind can make apps that every computer can now hold for free.

 | Current proposal				|
 | ----------------------------- |
 | Layer 1 mainnets and testnets |